Which species are assessed

 The committee assesses any Ontario species that may be experiencing declines, based on research by government staff or reports from other sources.
 It can also reassess any species already listed as at risk.

-The committee must also put on their list for assessment any plant or animal native to Ontario that has been assessed by its national counterpart, the Committee on the Status of Endangered Wildlife in Canada.
+The committee must also put on their list for assessment any plant or animal native to Ontario that has been classified as at risk by its national counterpart, the Committee on the Status of Endangered Wildlife in Canada.

 How species are classified

-The committee uses the best available scientific information, including community knowledge or Aboriginal Traditional Knowledge, to determine whether a plant or animal should be listed as at risk.
+The committee uses the best available scientific information, including community knowledge or Indigenous Traditional Knowledge, to determine whether a plant or animal should be classified as at risk.
 The committee usually meets twice a year.

-When a species is listed at risk, the classification applies throughout Ontario, unless otherwise noted.
+When a species is classified as at risk, the classification applies throughout Ontario, unless otherwise noted.
 In some cases, different geographic populations of the same species face different threats, and are classified separately.

 See the document outlining the categories and criteria for status assessment used by the Committee on the Status of Species at Risk in Ontario (COSSARO).